 Advertising networks make their money from adverts.
 The core competence of these companies is to know who you are and to promote commercial offerings in the most seamless way.
-Advertisements which are of political nature without any commercial offerings behind them are abusing this information targeting and delivery mechanism to control the mindset of people.
-Same as it happens in advertisements on television where on TV there is a control on such content.
-There is no rational reason why digital advertising networks will get a free pass to allow anyone to broadcast any message on their networks without no accountability in the case of non-commercial offerings.
+Advertisements that are of political nature without any commercial offerings behind them are abusing this information targeting and delivery mechanism to control the mindset of people.
+Same as it happens in advertisements on television where on TV there is a control over such content.
+There is no rational reason why digital advertising networks will get a free pass to allow anyone to broadcast any message on their networks without any accountability in the case of non-commercial offerings.
 These networks were not built for brainwashing and the customers, us, deserve a high level of transparency in this case which should be supervised and enforced by the regulator.
 So if there is an advert which is not of commercial nature, it should be emphasized that it is an advert (many times the adverts blend so good with the content that even identifying them is a difficult task), what is the source of the funding for the advert with a link to the website of the funder.
-If the advertising networks team up to define a code of ethics which will be self-enforced among them maybe regulation is not needed.
+If the advertising networks team up to define a code of ethics that will be self-enforced among them maybe regulation is not needed.
 At the moment we, the users, are misled and hurt by the way their service is rendered now.

 Last Thoughts on the Incident

 - How come no one identified the adverts in real-time during elections.
 I would imagine there were complaints about specific ads during elections and how come no complaint escalated more in-depth research into a specific campaign.
 Maybe there is too much reliance on bots that manage the self-service workflow for such advertising tools – the dark side of automation.